abeer555/Hyprland-Dots/README.md

 ## Acknowledgements

-A huge thank you to [Jakoolit](https://github.com/JaKooLit) for their outstanding Hyprland dotfiles, which served as the inspiration and starting point for this project.
-This work builds upon their efforts, and full credit goes to them for the original implementation.
+A special thanks to Jakoolit for their exemplary Hyprland dotfiles, which served as the foundation for this project.
+This work builds on their contributions, and full credit is due for the original implementation.

-Feel free to explore, use, and adapt these dotfiles to suit your needs.
-Contributions and suggestions are always welcome!
+Feel free to explore, adapt, and improve upon these dotfiles to suit your preferences.
+Contributions, feedback, and suggestions are always welcome!

-## To Do

-- Configure Rofi
-- Add Alt tab functioanlity like windows